Everything you need to know about the life insurance medical exam

 • Types of treatment you received

-That information can be used in conjunction with your medical exam and other records to make sure your current application isn’t missing any important information.
-The MIB does not keep your medical records on file, and uses medical codes without any personal identifiers that can be used for identity theft.
+This information will be combined with your medical exam and other records to make sure your current application isn’t missing any important information.

 How to prepare for the life insurance medical exam

 1. Be upfront.
-You should be completely honest about any conditions you have when applying for life insurance to avoid any delays or possible fraud
+Be completely honest about any conditions you have when applying for life insurance to avoid any delays or possible fraud.

 3. Fast six to eight hours before the exam.
-The medical exam requires a fast to make sure your blood sugar and cholesterol numbers are not skewed.
-Pro tip: Schedule your appointment for the morning so you aren’t hungry all day.
+The medical exam requires a fast to make sure your blood sugar and cholesterol numbers aren’t skewed.
+You can schedule your appointment for the morning so you aren’t hungry all day.

 4. Stay hydrated.
 Drinking lots of water ahead of your exam will help flush out your body and dilate your veins so they’re easier to find during the life insurance blood test.

-7. Quit smoking.
+7. Don’t smoke.
 To make a positive difference, you should quit well in advance of your exam date.
-Kicking the habit a day before your test will hardly nudge your premium because signs of smoking stay in your blood for up to a week.
+Kicking the habit a day before your test won’t change your results because signs of smoking stay in your blood for up to a week.
 Plus, the insurer looks at your smoking habits across the last three years.

 8. Gather important info.
-Having your recent doctors’ names and phone numbers, as well as your family’s medical history written out, will save you tons of time.
+Having your recent doctors’ names and phone numbers, as well as your family’s medical history available to share can help the insurer save time confirming your health status.

 9. Wear a lightweight outfit.
-You will be weighed in whatever you’re wearing, so you’ll want to wear thin and lightweight materials to keep your weight as accurate as possible.
+You’ll be weighed in the clothes you’re wearing, so you’ll want to wear thin and lightweight materials to keep your weight as accurate as possible.
 Keep your clothes loose and comfortable and consider wearing short sleeves for easy bloodwork access.

-What to do if you don’t get the results you want
+What should you do if you don’t get the results you want?

-2. Shop around for other life insurance companies that might give you better rates for your individual health history.
-You can even use your medical exam to apply for a policy with another insurer or to apply for other types of insurance policies, such as disability insurance, for up to six months.
+2. Shop around for other life insurance companies that might give you better rates for your individual health history and medical exam results.

-Whichever option you pursue, keep in mind that even for a healthy individual, the cost of purchasing life insurance increases by 4.5% to 9% each year that you age.
-A Policygenius agent can work with you to determine what the best option is for you.
+Whichever option you pursue, keep in mind that even for someone with no health complications, the average cost of life insurance increases by 4.5% to 9% each year that you age, so getting some coverage in place as soon as you can will help you save money in the long run.
+A Policygenius agent can work with you to determine the best coverage options for your unique profile.

 Brighthouse Financial